 Ideally, this will include contact details along with their wants and desires.
 As for customers in the awareness phase, the level of information required is much lower.

-For B2B companies, marketing automation can facilitate the collection of this data and allows you to use it in a
+For B2B companies, marketing automation can facilitate the collection of this data and allows you to use it in a meaningful way that will help you gain a firm understanding of your customer.

 Create strong content: